demisto/content/Integrations/FeedTAXII/FeedTAXII_description.md

 **Password** - Enter `guest`.

-**Request Timeout** - Let's increase the number to `80` seconds since the request may take a while complete.
+**Request Timeout** - Let's increase the number to `80` seconds since the request may take a while to complete.

-**Poll Service** - No need to enter a value here for this example because the poll service will be determined dynamically in the integration code if it is not explicitly provided here so we'll leave it blank.
+**Poll Service** - We don't have to enter a value here for this example because the poll service will be determined dynamically in the integration code if it is not explicitly provided.

-**API Key** - No need to enter a value here for this example because the TAXII server we are addressing doesn't require it so we'll leave it blank.
+**API Key** - We don't have to enter a value here for this example because the TAXII server we are addressing doesn't require an API key.

-**API Header Name** - No need to enter a value here for this example because the TAXII server we are addressing doesn't require it so we'll leave it blank.
+**API Header Name** - We don't have to enter a value here for this example because the TAXII server we are addressing doesn't require an API header name.

-**First Fetch Time** - Since this example feed isn't very high volume let's enter `500 days`  to make sure we fetch a good number of indicators.
+**First Fetch Time** - Since this example feed isn't very high volume, let's enter `500 days`  to make sure we fetch a sufficient number of indicators.

 Click the `Test` button and ensure that a green `Success` message is returned.